jpwrobinson/mpa-bmsc/README.md

 https://www.rstudio.com/products/rstudio/download2/

+*If the internet is slow, we will pass around some usb sticks with windows/mac installers*

 **3. Install some packages in R.**

 Open R Studio and copy-paste these lines into the 'console' in the bottom-left hand window.